gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 At some point, a group member considers the OSCORE Security Context invalid and to be renewed.
 This happens, for instance, after a number of unsuccessful security processing of incoming messages from other group members, or when the Security Context expires as specified by the 'exp' parameter of the Joining Response.

 When this happens, the group member retrieves updated security parameters and group keying material, by sending a Key Distribution Request message to the Group Manager, as per Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP GET request to the endpoint /group-oscore/NAME at the Group Manager, where NAME is the name of the OSCORE group.
+In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME at the Group Manager, where GROUPNAME is the name of the OSCORE group.
 The Key Distribution Request is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.

 The Group Manager processes the Key Distribution Request according to Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.